DIGITLab23/digitlab23.github.io/content/research/index.md

   image: ""
 ---

-In the Design Innovation & Generative InTelligence (DIGIT) Lab, we develop advanced **AI and machine learning (ML)** methods for engineering design, targeting some of today’s most challenging problems in design ideation, design automation, and design for manufacturing.
+In the Design Innovation & Generative InTelligence (DIGIT) Lab, we develop advanced **AI and machine learning (ML)** methods for engineering design, targeting some of today’s most challenging problems in design ideation, design automation, and design for X.

 * **Design ideation:** Human creativity is constrained by individual knowledge and experience, with outcomes often highly uncertain.
 We explore how AI can enhance the generation of creative design ideas, fostering human-AI co-creativity and accelerating design innovation.
-* **Design automation:** We develop AI and ML methods to enhance the generation of detailed design solutions, addressing the challenges of vast design spaces, costly design evaluations (e.g., simulations and experiments), and inherent uncertainties.
+* **Design automation:** We develop AI and ML methods to automatically generate high-quality, detailed design solutions from specific targets, addressing key challenges such as expansive design spaces, costly design evaluations (e.g., simulations and experiments), and inherent uncertainties.
-* **Design for manufacturing:** We leverage AI and ML to design better manufacturing processes, enable new manufacturing techniques, and optimize design solutions by accounting for manufacturing imperfections.
+* **Design for X:** The "X" encompasses a range of design objectives, such as manufacturing, sustainability, reliability, and beyond.
+We leverage AI, ML, and optimization to efficiently generate design solutions that balance and enhance these goals across complex design spaces.

 ![alt text](../../assets/media/landing_page_image.png)